dlittle-source/serverless-sharing-app/README.md

    - Configured API endpoints to manage and expose application services.

 **Repository**: The reference diagram and YAML file for this project are available in the GitHub repository.
 Please refer to the repository for detailed instructions on deploying the stack.

+**Conclusion**: By deploying the YAML template, you can successfully launch a serverless application.